Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The burden of iron-deficiency anemia remains significant during pregnancy.
-Oral iron is first-line medication, but there is uncertainty about a range of factors including adherence and side-effects of different doses.
-We conducted a pilot randomized trial to investigate the impact of different doses of oral iron supplementation started early in pregnancy, in non-anemic women, for four main outcomes; recruitment and protocol compliance, adherence, maintenance of maternal hemoglobin and side-effects.
-Participants at antenatal clinic visits were allocated to one of three trial arms, in a 1:1:1 ratio, as 200mg ferrous sulphate daily, alternate days or three-times per week, with follow-up to delivery.
+Oral iron is first-line medication for iron deficiency anemia in pregnancy.
+We conducted a pilot randomized trial to investigate the impact of different doses of oral iron supplementation started early in pregnancy on women without anemia for 4 main outcomes: recruitment and protocol compliance, adherence, maintenance of maternal hemoglobin, and side effects.
+At antenatal clinic visits, participants were allocated to 1 of 3 trial arms in a 1:1:1 ratio: 200 mg ferrous sulfate daily, alternate days, or 3 times per week.
+The participants were followed to delivery.
 Baseline characteristics of 300 recruited participants were well matched between trial arms.
-The mean proportion of tablets taken as expected per participant was 82.5% overall (72.3%, 89.6% and 84.5% for the daily, alternate days and three-times a week arm, respectively).
-There was a lower overall adherence rate in the daily arm (47%) compared with alternate days (62%) and three times per week (61%).
-Reduction in hemoglobin between randomization and 28 weeks appeared smaller for the daily arm.
-A range of side-effects were commonly reported at baseline before starting interventions, and by later antenatal visits.
+The mean proportion of tablets taken as expected per participant was 82.5% overall (72.3%, 89.6%, and 84.5% for the daily, alternate days, and 3 times a week arm, respectively).
+There was a lower overall adherence rate in the daily arm (47%) than in the alternate days (62%) and the 3 times per week (61%) arms.
+A reduction in hemoglobin between randomization and 28 weeks' gestation seemed smaller for the daily arm.
+A range of side effects were commonly reported at baseline before starting interventions and at later antenatal visits.
 Many side effects of iron overlapped with normal pregnancy symptoms.
-A daily iron dosing schedule might give the best opportunity for delivering an adequate iron load during pregnancy in non-anemic women.
+A daily iron dosing schedule might give the best opportunity for delivering an adequate iron load during pregnancy in women without anemia.
 Further randomized trials powered on clinical outcomes are needed to establish the clinical effectiveness of oral iron supplementation to prevent iron deficiency anemia.
-(ISRCTN12911644).
+This study was registered (#ISRCTN12911644).

 Original publication